We encourage you to begin these steps before your senior year.

-2. Update the list of colleges where you intend to apply (in "Colleges I'm thinking About" in Naviance).
+2. Create a list of colleges where you intend to apply in "Colleges I'm thinking About" in Naviance.

 3. Find out what type of application each college uses.

 - Many colleges use their own online applications.
-You will register and set up an account in order to apply.
+You will register and set up an account in order to apply to each school.

 4. Determine the Application Decision Plan you will use.